ttetrafon/practice/unreal engine/networking.md

 }
 ```

+- Anything supposed to be replicated is assigned a priority value, which will determine the order of the replication when the network bandwidth is limited.

 ## Remote Procedural Calls (RPC)

-- RPCs are used for multiplayer clients to perform server side only actions.
+- RPCs are used for multiplayer clients to perform server-side only actions.
 - Custom events can be used for this purpose, by setting them as `Details -> Replicates -> Run on Server`.
   - `Reliable` requires the actor on which the PRC is called on must be owned by a client, and will be processed in order of calling.
 - For events that need to happen on all clients, but do not really need to be perfectly replicated (like particle effects), an event needs to be set as `Details -> Replicates -> Multicast`.